goauthentik/authentik/website/integrations/services/opnsense/index.md

 The following placeholders will be used:

 - `authentik.company` is the FQDN of authentik.
-- `opnsense-user` is the name of the authentik Service account we'll create.
+- `opnsense` is the name of the authentik Service account we'll create.
 - `DC=ldap,DC=goauthentik,DC=io` is the Base DN of the LDAP Provider (default)

 ### Step 1

 In authentik, go and 'Create Service account' (under _Directory/Users_) for OPNsense to use as the LDAP Binder, leaving 'Create group' ticked as we'll need that group for the provider.
-In this example, we'll use `opnsense-user` as the Service account's username
+In this example, we'll use `opnsense` as the Service account's username

 :::note
 Take note of the password for this user as you'll need to give it to OPNsense in _Step 4_.